awesome-llm-papers/awesome-llm-papers.github.io/_publications/tu2020empirical.markdown

 title: An Empirical Study On Robustness To Spurious Correlations Using Pre-trained Language Models
 authors: Lifu Tu, Garima Lalwani, Spandana Gella, He He
-conference: Arxiv
+conference: Transactions of the Association for Computational Linguistics
 year: 2020
 citations: 37
 bibkey: tu2020empirical
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2007.06778'}]
-tags: [Reinforcement Learning, Security, Model Architecture, BERT]
+tags: [BERT, Reinforcement Learning, Security, Model Architecture]
 ---
 Recent work has shown that pre-trained language models such as BERT improve robustness to spurious correlations in the dataset.
 Intrigued by these results,